 Because influenza virus is constantly changing, the flu shot has to be adapted every year.
 However, the current procedure to formulate the flu vaccine takes about half a year.
 As a result, the flu may have already mutated by the time the vaccine is ready, resulting in poor protection.
 But scientists are discovering the problems with efficacy are more complicated than making ill predictions.

-Roll Up Your Sleeve
+Time to Roll Up Your Sleeve

 “Would you like a flu shot today?”